INTERNATIONAL DAY OF CLEAN AIR FOR BLUE SKIES

 SEPTEMBER 7

-The International Day of Clean Air and Blue Skies, observed annually to raise global awareness and catalyze action, brings together governments, cities, businesses, scientists, and civil society to prioritize air quality improvements and share best practices.
-For 2026, the theme is “Clean Air, Healthy Choices: Acting Together for People and Planet,” emphasizing that individual and collective decisions—ranging from urban planning and public transit investment to cleaner industrial processes and household energy choices—shape air quality outcomes.
-The theme underscores collaboration across sectors and borders to implement science-based policies that ensure clean air and blue skies for current and future generations.
+The International Day of Clean Air and Blue Skies is an annual event aimed at creating and raising awareness worldwide and triggering the change of air quality with prioritizing the enhancement and exchange of best practices among governments, cities, businesses, and scientists, and civil society.
+The currently planned 2026 theme is “Clean Air, Healthy Choices: Acting Together for People and Planet,” with the focus being that individual and collective actions such as city planning and investment in transit, cleaner industrial processes, and family energy choices influence the result of air quality.
+The theme sends a message to the need to work together across sectors and boundaries to establish science-based policies to provide clean air and blue skies to both present and future generations.

 Clear air, bright skies—let’s unite science, business, and community to protect the breath we share.